Echocardiogram Ultrasound Test

 San Diego Cardiac Center

-Yes, echocardiograms are considered safe and non-invasive, as they do not involve radiation or exposure to harmful substances.
+Yes, ultrasounds are considered safe and non-invasive, as they do not involve radiation or exposure to harmful substances.
 They are routinely performed by healthcare professionals to evaluate heart function and diagnose heart conditions.

-Will I need to fast or prepare in any special way before my echocardiogram?
+Will I need to fast or prepare in any special way before my ultrasound?

 © San Diego Cardiac Center.
 All Rights Reserved.
 Web Design & Internet Marketing by Studio III